 The Department of English and Philosophy offers undergraduates firsthand experience and faculty mentorship in the fields of writing, editing and publishing via the Drexel Publishing Group and its many publications.
-The department also exposes students to various genres of writing and publishing at the annual Week of Writing celebration.
+The department also exposes students to various genres of writing and publishing at the annual Drexel Writing Festival.
 Numerous contests and awards are held throughout the year to honor undergraduates who demonstrate excellence in critical, creative and academic writing.
 Additionally, faculty in the department serve as editors of numerous publications.

 Drexel Publishing Group

 The Drexel Publishing Group (DPG) oversees three literary publications at Drexel University, including 5027 Mac, The 33rd and Painted Bride Quarterly.
 These publications highlight outstanding writing from Drexel students and faculty, as well as international authors.

 The 33rd is a multi-genre anthology of interdisciplinary student and faculty writing.
 It incorporates the winners of the Freshman Writing Contest and the Publishing Group Essay Contest.
 The published pieces include student's personal and research essays, fiction, poetry, non-fiction, humor, and opinion/editorial, along with works by current Drexel University faculty members.

 Released annually in the fall term, The 33rd is used as a teaching tool in the freshman writing curriculum.
 The student staff involved in the publication of The 33rd share responsibilities like assisting in submission management of writing contests and faculty writing, promoting and advertising for contests, copy-editing and completing other organizational, pre-publication tasks, as well as distributing the anthology.